pm4life/cmsinstaller/README.md

 Usually when developing new or maintaining project there is a need for managing cms content.
 This extension provides an option to export cms content to a `.html` which can be added to project repository and moved easily from local to development or production environment.
+At least that's the general idea, could be totally wrong here, who knows, who cares.

 ## Installation:
 Download package from git or install it via composer with: